What is Smoke testing? - A Detailed Guide

 What is Smoke Testing?

 “What is smoke test” is a widely asked question when it comes to software testing.
 A smoke test is a type of software test that verifies that the most important functions of a program work.
 It is also known as “Build Verification Testing” or “Build Acceptance Testing”.
-The goal of smoke testing is to determine if a build is stable enough to proceed with further testing.
+The goal of this testing is to determine if a build is stable enough to proceed with further testing.
 Smoke tests are typically a subset of the full product test suite and involve basic functionality tests.
-Smoke testing is often used as the first step of a larger testing process, as it helps to identify issues quickly before more time is spent diagnosing and repairing problems.
+It is often used as the first step of a larger testing process, as it helps to identify issues quickly before more time is spent diagnosing and repairing problems.

 In this article, we are going to know “what is smoke test” and how it’s used in the IT industry.
 Let’s get started.

-When to use Smoke Testing?
+When to Use Smoke Testing?

 Smoke Testing is typically done at the start of a development cycle, after a build has been deployed to a test environment, to verify that the basic functions of the application are working correctly.